 - The average life span of Bearded Collie is about 10 years.

-Where can you find the best Bearded Collie for sale?
+Where to find a Bearded Collie for sale

 Before you begin your search for a bearded collie puppy or mix, talk to a vet, other owners or handlers at dog shows.
 They can guide you to breeders who are reputed and concerned about ethical breeding practices.
 Responsible breeders will raise only one or two breeds of dogs.
 Avoid a breeder who has many different breeds or several litters at the same time.
 You can find dedicated breeders via the AKC or the Bearded Collie Club of America Website.
 Many of these will be seen at special sporting events or shows dedicated for the beardies.
 A good breeder will also want to be assured whether you would be a worthy owner for a Bearded Collie puppy.
 So expect him/her to ask you several questions about your experience with dogs and how you plan of managing the new pup.